confluentinc/confluent-google-examples/hands-on-google-confluent-cloud-realtime/README.md

     ![](2021-08-30-09-40-36.png)

-1. In the upper left corner, click Add a chart.
-Under the Time  Series section, select the 1st graph which should be Time Series  Chart.
+1. In the upper left corner, click "Add a chart".
+Under the "Time Series" section, select the 1st graph which should be "Time Series Chart".

     ![](2021-08-30-09-40-51.png)

     ![](2021-08-30-09-41-03.png)

-1. Verify that under the Data tab, Year is in the Dimension section and Active_Users is in the Metric section..
+1. Verify that under the "Data" tab, `Year` is in the "Dimension" section and `Active_Users` is in the "Metric" section..

     ![](2021-08-30-09-41-18.png)